serval-uni-lu/constrained-attacks/README.md

 - Mutability constraints:
     - Use a mask on the application of the perturbation such that only the mutable features are updated
     - Use a custom layer: this implies updating the EPS
-- Bound constraints: clipping most attack are already clipping the scaled value to [0, 1]
+- Bound constraints: clipping.
+Most attacks are already clipping the scaled value to [0, 1]